 By the way, you can also read important summer safety tips for babies to keep your little pumpkin safe and secure in summer times.

 For parents with newborn babies, it’s nothing new to wake up at 3 a.m. to the sharp noise of their infants crying and screaming at the top of their lungs.
 It’s either because they are hungry in the middle of the night or because the temperature is not suitable or comfortable enough; the later is often truer.

 Poor regulation of temperature leads the baby to abruptly wake up and as a means of signaling their discomfort, they cry uncontrollably.
-Such occurrences have led to reports of SIDs in the past and is clearly not a matter to be taken lightly.
+Such occurrences have led to reports of SIDs in the past and are clearly not a matter to be taken lightly.

-The foremost step to overcome this problem is to room together or to room close to the baby room so that you don’t miss out the single most noise made by the baby.
+The foremost step to overcome this problem is to room together or to room close to the baby room so that you don’t miss out on the single most noise made by the baby.
 Other steps include keeping the cradle bare, not over-layering the baby with blankets or clothes; these prevent the baby from overheating.

 However, neither the baby should be underdressed nor provided with few blankets.
 In addition, the baby should be made to sleep on its back as that too reduces the risks of SIDs.
 Lastly, the baby’s room temperature should be checked frequently and maintained in ideal levels.